Hero image showing a laptop with the Google homepage open, and a sketch of a person appearing to be deep in thought

 There’s no one size fits all.
 If there’s a huge variety of products on sale on your site, it wouldn’t make sense to prioritise them.
 However, if your user is likely to have one specific goal in mind, that should be prominent in the IA.

-An online department store will have products arranged in categories and will likely rely heavily on an onsite search tool.
+An online department store will have products arranged in categories and will likely rely heavily on an on-site search tool.
 There won’t be any specific page that the organisation or user prioritises.
 A charity on the other hand, is likely to want users to contact them to engage with the service, or to make a donation.
 The structures of these two sites are going to be very different.

 It’s important to be aware that user needs and organisational needs are not always perfectly aligned.
 Let’s use a mental health charity as an example.
 An organisation or business goal might be an increase in donations.
 The user, however, wants to speak to someone about their mental health.
 If you design a site based on the organisation’s needs, the end product is a site that pushes donations and obscures the support line.
-This is why it’s so important to learn about your user as early as possible; to strike a balance between demands of the user and organisation.
+This is why it’s so important to learn about your user as early as possible; to strike a balance between the demands of the user and organisation.

 3. How do I get them here?

 Information architecture contributes to SEO.
 Exactly what factors Google uses to rank sites is a well-kept secret.
 What we do know is that previous shady practices of keyword stuffing and link farms are no longer rewarded.
-Which suggests, perhaps quite obviously, that Google’s ranking system is getting more sophisticated.
+This suggests, perhaps quite obviously, that Google’s ranking system is getting more sophisticated.

 Good content also contributes to SEO.
 If your written content is succinct, relevant, and well-structured it should also be rewarded by Google.
 Gone are the days when an internet user typed a website address into their internet browser.
 For the most part, people navigate using Google.
 Researching what the user wants, and what language they use, pays off twice.